Supreme Court of Finland

-The Supreme Court may annul final decisions of courts on the grounds provided in Chapter 31 of the Code of Judicial Procedure.
+The Supreme Court may annul final decisions of courts, other than the High Court of Impeachment, on the grounds provided in Chapter 31 of the Code of Judicial Procedure.
 The Court also handles complaints concerning errors in procedure.
 In some cases the Court may restore the right of appeal after the expiration of a specified period of time.

 The Supreme Court gives advice to the President in cases concerning the right to grant a pardon, and to the Ministry of Justice in cases concerning extradition.
 It may provide legal opinions on Government Bills at different stages of the legislative process, and the President may consult it on Bills passed by Parliament before ratifying them.
 The Supreme Court may also approach the President on its own initiative, and propose enactment of a new Parliament Act or an amendment to an existing Act.

 The Supreme Court mainly relies on written evidence when deciding on a case.
 The Court may, however, hold oral hearings in which the parties, witnesses and experts are heard in person.
 The oral hearings are public.